Journalist recants comments linking Schumacher injuries to GoPro camera

-French journalist Jean-Louis Moncet recanted his comments suggesting that Formula 1 legend Michael Schumacher's injuries in a skiing accident last year may have been caused by a wearable camera made by GoPro Inc (GPRO.O).
+French journalist Jean-Louis Moncet recanted his comments suggesting that Formula 1 legend Michael Schumacher's injuries in a skiing accident last year may have been caused by a wearable camera made by GoPro Inc.

 "Talking about GoPro, there were no news.
 It was just my opinion," Moncet tweeted on Tuesday. (bit.ly/1qx098R)